noahehall/theBookOfNoah/0current/languages/javascript/vue.md

   - use the `<template v-slot:default></template>` to target the default slot (the one without a name)
   - you can enable slots to access props via `<template v-slot:slotname="props"></template>`
     - now the slot can access the appData via `props.someDataProperty`
+- single file components: SFC
+  - any file with a `.vue` extension

 #### component options object